-Here are two awesome video guitar lessons on using a Shortcut Capo (Also known as a Partial Capo) from Randall Williams, who is an instructor over at JamPlay.
-Not familiar with JamPlay yet?
+Here is a six part video guitar lessons on how to use Shortcut Capo (Also known as a Partial Capo) from Randall Williams, who is an instructor over at Jamplay yet?
 Shame on you!

 Back to this lesson on using a Shortcut Capo.
 In these video lessons, Randall introduces us to this really cool tool and also demonstrates how to play several chords.
 He also shows us how to play a really cool song by The Beach Boys using just three very simple chords.

 This lesson is perfect for the absolute beginner or for those of you who just want to try something fresh and new.